 After traveling roughly one tenth-of-a-mile along the trail, hikers will reach the point where the mill begins diverting water from Mingus Creek.
 At first the water flows through a moss-covered sluice.
 Then, as the elevation drops, the water begins flowing to the mill along a raised millrace.

-At roughly four tenths-of-a-mile from the trailhead you'll pass the park ranger shooting range.
+At roughly four tenths-of-a-mile from the trailhead hikers will pass the park ranger shooting range.

 The entire length of the Mingus Creek Trail also follows the Mountains-to-Sea Trail, a footpath that stretches roughly 1,000 miles, from Clingmans Dome to Jockey's Ridge on the Outer Banks of the North Carolina coast.

 After about a mile of walking along fairly easy terrain the trail begins to narrow and becomes rockier.
-Soon after you'll pass over two small footbridges, and then you'll arrive at a fork in the trail.
+Soon after you'll pass over two small footbridges, and shortly thereafter will arrive at a fork in the trail.
 The side trail to the right leads to an old family cemetery along Mingus Creek.
 To continue on towards Deeplow Gap you should stay to the left on the main trail, which now begins following the Madcap Branch.

-Just beyond the trail junction hikers will reach a creek crossing that could pose a little bit of a challenge after a period of heavy rain.
-The water's not deep; however, there are rocks and a log that will help you get across, though they are a little slick.
-You'll definitely want to have walking sticks during these conditions.
+Just beyond this trail junction hikers will reach a creek crossing that could pose a little bit of a challenge after a period of heavy rain.
+The water's not deep; however, there are rocks and a log that will help you get across, though they were a little slick.
+You'll definitely want to bring along walking sticks during these conditions.
 As the trail climbs higher you'll pass over five more creek crossings without the benefit of a footbridge.
 None of these should be an issue.
 If you're able to make it across the first one, the next five shouldn't be a problem.

-Over the last three quarters-of-a-mile or so up to the gap the trail makes a fairly steep climb along a series of switchbacks.
+Over the last three quarters-of-a-mile or so on the way to the gap the trail makes a fairly steep climb along a series of switchbacks.

-Finally at 2.9 miles from the trailhead hikers will reach Deeplow Gap.
+At 2.9 miles from the trailhead hikers will finally reach Deeplow Gap.
 Before the trees leaf out in the spring you'll have some decent views of the surrounding mountains, but nothing exceedingly noteworthy.
 This hike description ends here, but you will have the option of taking the Deeplow Gap Trail down to the Cooper Creek Trail or Thomas Divide Trail.
 You could also continue on the Mingus Creek Trail as it travels up to Newton Bald.
-This would add another 2.8 miles, and another 1460 feet of climbing on your one-way hike.
+This would add another 2.8 miles, and another 1460 feet of climbing to your one-way hike.